 Graduates of the program should:

-The program must enable students to attain, by the time of graduation:
+The program enables students to attain the following outcomes by the time of graduation:

 |(1)||Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.|